RAF Aird Uig: History

 The site at Aird Uig is believed to have a been a look-out point going as far back as the time of the Viking invasions.
-During the Second World War, a hut was placed on the site so that locals who were enlisted in the Auxiliary Coastguard Service could keep watch for enemy ships.
+During the First World War, a hut was placed on the site so that locals who were enlisted in the Auxiliary Coastguard Service could keep watch for enemy ships.

 The site was first identified by the Royal Air Force (RAF) in 1950 and construction started soon afterwards as part of the ROTOR 3 programme.
 The station was one of three in the ROTOR 3 programme that covered the north west of Scotland and were to be the first detection modules for the threat of low flying aircraft attacking from that direction.
 The other two in the system were located at Faraid Head in Sutherland and Saxa Vord in Shetland.
 All three sites had a control building (known as an R10) sited above ground, whereas, in previous ROTOR programmes, the control building was normally a bunker.

 The station operated, initially, between 1954 and 1974 being worked by elements of the RAF with a working population of 170 service personnel.
 After 1974, the site fulfilled a need for NATO maritime communications in the North Atlantic by using a Low Frequency (LF) transmitter.
 Various RAF Signals Units (SU) operated at the station, with No. 71 SU being present between 1957 and 1960 and in later years after the radar equipment had been removed, No. 81 SU, specialising in high frequency (HF) communications, which routinely only needed a minimum of two staff to man the site.

 In 1998 the site was temporarily shut down due to corrosion of the communications mast.
 It was also subject to complaints from the local population over fears from non-ionising radiation.
 The RAF stated there was no threat but agreed to test equipment when the station restarted operations in 1999.

 After the RAF left in 2000, the 618 ft mast was dismantled and the buildings abandoned.
 NATO used the site as a communications station for their maritime traffic from 2003 onwards.
 NATO installed 14 new masts at the site to enable a Ship-Shore-Ship Buffer (SSSB) to operate from the station.
 This was controlled remotely from RAF Buchan, but when Buchan was downgraded to a remote radar head in September 2004, this was then operated from RAF Boulmer in Northumberland.
 Whilst some new building took place, the site was abandoned for a second time in 2010.